Verification of graph states in an untrusted network: Abstract

 \section{Abstract}

 Graph states are a large class of multipartite entangled quantum states that form the basis of schemes for quantum computation, communication, error correction, metrology, and more.
 In this work, we consider verification of graph states generated by an untrusted source and shared between a network of possibly dishonest parties.
 This has implications in certifying the application of graph states for various distributed tasks.
-We first provide a general protocol and analysis for the verification of any graph state in such a network, and then adapt it to reduce the resources required for specific examples such as cluster states, complete and cycle graph states.
-In each case, we demonstrate how parties in the network can efficiently test and assess the closeness of their shared state to the desired graph state, even in the presence of any number of dishonest parties.
+We present a protocol which is globally efficient for a large family of useful graph states, including cluster states, GHZ states, cycle graph states and more.
+For general graph states, efficiency with respect to the security parameter is maintained, though there is a cost increase with the size of the graph state.
+The protocols are practical, requiring only multiple copies of the graph state, local measurements and classical communication.

 The usefulness of graph states extends across the field of quantum information, with their inherent multipartite entanglement leading them to be promising candidates for a variety of tasks.
-As quantum states that correspond to mathematical graphs, where vertices represent qubits and edges preparation entanglement, graph states may possess varied entanglement that render them ideal for applications ranging from quantum computation \cite{Raussendorf2001, Fitzsimons2017, Kashefi2017} and error correction \cite{Gottesman1997, Bella} to cryptography \cite{Markham, Unnikrishnan2019}, metrology \cite{Toth2014, Friis2017, Shettell2019} and much more \cite{Hein2004, Hein2006, markham2018quantum}.
+As quantum states that correspond to mathematical graphs, where vertices represent qubits and edges preparation entanglement, graph states may possess varied entanglement that render them ideal for applications ranging from quantum computation \cite{Raussendorf2001, Fitzsimons2017, Kashefi2017} and error correction \cite{Gottesman1997, Bella} to cryptography \cite{Markham, Unnikrishnan2019}, metrology \cite{Toth2014, Friis2017, Shettell2019} and more \cite{Hein2004, Hein2006, markham2018quantum}.